Configure Ceph Object Gateway TLS#

 tlsSecretRefName, removecertssection. -

 certs- TLS configuration for ingress including certificates.
-Contains the following parameters:Caution
+Contains the following parameters:Danger

 certsparameters section is insecure because it stores TLS certificates in plain text.
 Consider using thetlsSecretRefNameparameter instead to avoid exposing TLS certificates in theCephDeploymentCR.cacert- The Certificate Authority (CA) certificate, used for the ingress rule TLS support.tlsCert- The TLS certificate, used for the ingress rule TLS support.tlsKey- The TLS private key, used for the ingress rule TLS support.